How to fix CRS mismatches in geopandas

 from pyproj import CRS

-# Normalize legacy CRS
+# Normalize legacy CRS string to standard EPSG

-legacy_crs = CRS.from_string("init=epsg:26910")
+legacy_crs = CRS.from_string("+init=epsg:26910")

-plots = plots.set_crs(legacy_crs.to_epsg())
+plots = plots.set_crs(epsg_code, allow_override=True)

 Grid Shift and Datum Transformation Failures